xiaolin1579/explorer/README.md

 `npm start`

-Make sure to install geth as well for the ETH explorer to be able to function.
+Make sure to install gur as well for the UR explorer to be able to function.
 Then run:

-`geth --rpc --rpcaddr localhost --rpcport 8545 --rpcapi "web3,eth" --rpccorsdomain "http://localhost:8000"`
+`gur --rpc --rpcaddr localhost --rpcport 9595 --rpcapi "web3,eth" --rpccorsdomain "http://localhost:8000"`

 Then visit http://localhost:8000 in your browser of choice after you npm start the explorer